apiato/documentation/docs/components/main-components/requests.md

 So to avoid those `if` blocks, you might use `array_filter($data)` in order to remove `empty` fields from the request.

 However, in PHP `false` and `''` _(empty string)_ are also considered `empty` (which is not what you want clearly).

-You can read more about this problem [here](https://github.com/apiato/apiato/issues/186).

 In order to simplify sanitizing `Request Data` when using `application/json` instead of `x-www-form-urlencoded`, apiato offers a convenient `sanitizeInput(array $fields)` method.